Mobile View — all slides

 Trust the CA certificate

-Import ca.crt into the OS or browser trust store of every device on your network that should trust certs signed by this CA.
+Import ca.crt into the OS or browser trust store of every device on your network.

 03